pijng/balansir/README.md

     <img src="content/assets/balansir_small.png" alt="Balansir" title="Balansir" />
 </p> -->

-Layer 7 load balancer with simple configuration
+Layer 7 load balancer and reverse-proxy with simple configuration

 **Heavily WIP.
 Do not use it in production in any case.**